ms/buildtogether.tech/thinking/index.md

-One of the strongest predictors of whether or not a <span i="neurotypical">neurotypical</span> adult will learn something or not is whether they are <span i="intrinsic motivation">intrinsically motivated</span>
+One of the strongest predictors of whether or not a <span i="neurotypical">neurotypical</span> adult will learn something or not is whether they are <span i="intrinsic motivation;
-to learn it, i.e., whether they're learning it to satisfy their own goals.
-If someone is <span i="extrinsic motivation">extrinsically motivated</span>---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick
-<cite>Wlodkowski2017</cite>.
-While motivation is deeply personal, these three
-factors influence most people:
+motivation!intrinsic">intrinsically motivated</span> to learn it, i.e., whether
+they're learning it to satisfy their own goals.
+If someone is <span i="extrinsic motivation; motivation!extrinsic">extrinsically motivated</span>---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick <cite>Wlodkowski2017</cite>.
+While motivation is deeply personal, these three factors influence most people:

-<span i="self-efficacy">Self-efficacy</span>.
+<span i="self-efficacy; motivation!self-efficacy">Self-efficacy</span>.
 :   Also called self-determination, this is the degree to which you feel you are
     in control of your own life.
 People don't enjoy being treated like robots;
     anything the teacher does to put control back in their hands will increase